Saturday, September 28, 2013

 Working cross stitch into everyday decor

-Another patch which I unearthed long after I made it found a perfect spot on the laundry basket
+And the cat sleeps......on the laundry basket Another patch which I unearthed long after I made it found a perfect spot on the laundry bask...

 Read More »